wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-calling-plan-teams-calling-solution/includes/contoso-case-study.md

 Contoso has offices in the United States and outside of the United States:

 - In the United States, Contoso Calling Plan users can use dynamic locations for routing emergency calls.
-- Outside of the United States, Contoso has some sites that use Calling Plans and some sites that are connected to Phone System through Direct Routing.
+- Outside of the United States, Contoso has some sites that use Teams Calling Plans and some sites that are connected to Phone System through Direct Routing.

 As such, three possible Emergency calling plans will be used: